-Scarlet and Black
+Scarlet and Black Research Center

-This collaborative project grew out of the work of the Committee on Enslaved and Disenfranchised Populations in Rutgers History.
+The multifaceted research endeavor known as Scarlet and Black grew out of the work of the Committee on Enslaved and Disenfranchised Populations in Rutgers History.
 The Committee was created in 2015 by then Rutgers University–New Brunswick Chancellor Richard L. Edwards in response to student calls for a full acknowledgment of the role of exploitation and dislocation in the founding of our university.
 Rutgers 250—a yearlong commemoration of the university’s founding in 1766 in New Brunswick—provided the impetus for asking difficult but important questions about aspects of Rutgers history that have been ignored for far too long.

 Chaired by Board of Governors Distinguished Professor of History Deborah Gray White, the Committee was charged with seeking out the untold story of disadvantaged populations in the university’s history and recommending how Rutgers can best acknowledge their influence.
 Marisa Fuentes, Associate Professor of History and Women’s and Gender Studies, co-directed a team of doctoral researchers who began to probe the university’s archival records for information about slavery.
 Distinguished Professor of History Camilla Townsend led her undergraduate students in an exploration of the intersecting histories of Rutgers University and the Lenni Lenape.
-In 2016, the Committee issued a set of Recommendations for how the university can make use of the history that we began to uncover.